A brand strategist who spent the last decade getting ready for this one.

 01 Context comes first, creativity comes last

 Every project starts with a deep diagnosis phase.
-I immerse myself in the organization, its culture, and the people behind it – because the best creative solutions are those rooted in real context, not just surface-level aesthetics.
+I immerse myself in the organization, its culture, and the people behind it – because the best creative solutions are those rooted in real context (versus just surface-level aesthetics).

 02 Building from the inside out

-A strong brand isn’t just a marketing exercise; it’s a reflection of internal clarity.
+A strong brand is a reflection of internal clarity.
 I believe that lasting brands are built by aligning internal values, behaviors, and strategy before making external promises.

 03 The brand DNA should be able to inspire internally before selling externally